Work & Settle in Austria

 Settlement and Residence

-EEA, EU or Swiss citizens have to request a “confirmation of registration of Right of Residence under EU law” from the competent authority if they want to stay longer than 3 months in Austria.
+Citizens of EU/EEA countries and Switzerland need to request a “confirmation of registration of Right of Residence under EU law” for stays longer than three months.

-In principle, it is mandatory to submit the initial application for a residence permit in person to the Austrian Consulate of the applicant’s domicile prior to entry and await the authority’s decision abroad.
-It is not possible to submit an application to an external service provider, an embassy of another Schengen State representing Austria or an Austrian Honorary Consulate.
+In principle, the initial application for a residence permit must be submitted in person to the Austrian Consulate of the applicant’s domicile before entering Austria and awaiting the authority’s decision abroad.

 AUSTRIA PR VISA